Suraj151/pdi-framework/README.md

 **Note** that by default session will active for 300 seconds once login, you can change its timeout in server config file.

+**Note** not all devices having wifi/network feature to run web server on device as mentioned in above esp8266 example. e.g. arduino uno device wont have the web server enabled due to lack of network feature.

 # Services